onnx/onnx-mlir/docs/Dialects/krnl.md

 For simd to be enabled, the simdized flag must be set to true, and the following condition must be true:
 1) The vector length is the second entry of (i, j, k) compute tile size.
-   The vector length must be a compile time constant.q
+   The vector length must be a compile time constant.

 Traits: AttrSizedOperandSegments, MemRefsNormalizable